 A joint venture pertains to a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
 A joint venture entity pertains to an entity whose economic activities are controlled jointly by the Group and by other venturers independent of the Group (joint venturers).
 Investment in joint venture is accounted for under the equity method of accounting.
 Under this method, the investment in joint venture is recognized at cost on initial recognition, and the carrying amount is increased or decreased to recognize the investor's share in the profit or loss of the investee after the date of the acquisition.
 The investor's share of the investee's profit or loss is recognized in the investor's profit or loss.
-Distributions received from an investee reduce the carrying amount of the investment.
-Adjustments to the carrying amount may also be necessary for a change in the investor's proportionate interest in the investee arising from changes in the investee's other comprehensive income.
+Distributions received from an investee reduce the carrying amount of the investor's proportionate interest in the investee arising from changes in the investee's other comprehensive income.